UW-CTRL/lmc-book/_sources/homework/hw02solution.md

 where $x_k\in R^n$, $G_k\in R^{n \times n}$ and $h_k\in R^{n \times m}$.

-By stacking these constraints according to the definition of z, we obtain the following block-matrix structure:
+By stacking these constraints according to the definition of $z$, we obtain the following block-matrix structure:

 $$
 \begin{align*}